metadevpro/cal/cal.md

 Used to send messages to server.
 Generic wrapper for services not matching any other more specific verb.
 POST operations are not safe (contains side-effects by default) and not idempotent.
 Request message is enclosed in body.
 Its format is declared with the `Content-Type` header.
-Type of response cna be negotiated via `Accept` header.
+Type of response can be negotiated via `Accept` header.

 #### PUT